abolfazlsharifnia/Wine-Quality-Prediction/README.md

 ## Results

-The model achieved an R-squared value of X.XX on the testing data, indicating a good fit to the data.
+The model achieved a Mean Squared Error (MSE) of 0.3046 on the testing data, indicating a good fit to the data.
+The best parameters for the Random Forest regressor were:

+- max_depth: 30
+- min_samples_leaf: 1
+- min_samples_split: 2
+- n_estimators: 150